ibm-cloud-docs/vpc/console-tutorial.md

 Set up your account to access VPC.
 Make sure that your account is [upgraded to a paid account](/docs/account?topic=account-accountfaqs#changeacct){: new_window}.

 Make sure that you have an SSH key.
 The key is used to connect to the virtual server instance.
-For example, generate an SSH key on your Linux server by running the following command:
+For example, generate an SSH key on your Linux&reg server by running the following command:
 ```
 ssh-keygen -t rsa -C "user_ID"
 ```